How to Start Homesteading for Beginners

 So if you are dreaming of homesteading and saw the title of this article and thought this wasn’t for you, think again.
 It’s for you. 🙂 This article is basically homesteading for beginners.

-It’s easy to get excited when begin, but the best advice I can give is to go slow.
+It’s easy to get excited when you begin, but the best advice I can give is to go slow.
 Remember that you have lots of time.
 There’s no expiration date on your homesteading journey more than likely.

 The second thing I want to say before I get into the 12 months of homesteading is to not be so hard on yourself when you fail because that’s part of the homesteading journey.
 This past year we had an area of homesteading where I felt we failed.
 I was really hard on myself.
 How could we waste so much money on something we didn’t stick with in the end?